All right, news roundup and information overload hour 800-941.

 That's my favorite cut.

-Um, I know my friends often like filet mignon.
+I know my friends often like filet mignon.

-I love beef ribs like no tomorrow.
+I love beef ribs like No Tomorrow.

 Love them.

-Uh, those are my my real favorites.
+Those are my real favorites.

-Um, and you know, I'll eat a sirloin or whatever else you got, and I love I love chopped meat.
+And, you know, I'll eat a sirloin or whatever else you got.

-I eat a lot of chopp meat.
+I eat a lot of chopped meat.

-We'll we'll get you hooked up.
+We'll get you hooked up.

 All right, my friend.